ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontrollers/project-migration-cmsis-v6/device_mapping.md

 | ARMSC300                                                   | ARMSC300 (NO_FPU, NO_MPU) |

 {{% notice %}}
-To reduce the functionality of the new superset devices, use respective compiler flags.
-Please consult the manual of your toolchain how to do so.
+To reduce the functionality of the new device mappings, use the appropriate compiler flags.
+Please consult the your toolchain manual for the compiler flags.
 {{% /notice %}}